 Clinical Physiology and Nuclear Medicine

-The research unit is domiciled in the Department of Nuclear Medicine, Odense University Hospital (OUH) and is engaged in research and development (R & D) within the specialty of Clinical Physiology and Nuclear Medicine field aiming to contribute to and increased understanding of diseases and disease mechanisms and a more rational and significantly improved patient management.
-The unit carries out basic and clinical research of high quality by itself and in particular in collaboration with hospital departments and centres at OUH, the University of Southern Denmark (SDU), and national and international partners.
+The research unit is domiciled in the Department of Nuclear Medicine, Odense University Hospital (OUH) and is engaged in research and development within the speciality of Clinical Physiology and Nuclear Medicine.
+The unit carries out clinical and basic research of high quality in collaboration with hospital departments and centers at OUH, the University of Southern Denmark (SDU), and national and international partners.

 Our clinical research widely utilizes apparatus and equipment in use for functional diagnostics and molecular imaging in the daily routine.
 The research unit holds the following imaging and non-imaging equipment and facilities: five PET/CTs, one PET/MR, four SPECT/CTs, and three gamma cameras as well as two cyclotrons, radiopharmaceutical and radiochemical laboratories.

 In these years, the unit focuses on research within the six main areas: PET/MR, Cancer diseases, Brain diseases, Cardiovascular diseases, Special topics and Preclinical research.
 The vast majority is clinical research performed in patients using clinical tracers such as 18F-FDG, 18F-PSMA-1007, 18F-NaF etc. Our preclinical research group aims, in particular, at developing targeted radioisotope therapy of cancer using primarily Auger-electron-emitting isotopes.